-Where appropriate, additional interest categories should be considered.
-However, interest categories shall not be created for the purpose of avoiding balance requirements.
+Where appropriate, additional interest categories should be considered.6

 Appropriate, representative user views shall be actively sought and fully considered in standards activities.
 Whenever possible, user participants shall be those with the requisite technical knowledge, but other users may also participate.
 User participation should come from both individuals and representatives of organized groups.
 There are several user categories: